Review: Foresight Williams Technology

 For every deal, the underlying company will have a master service agreement with WAE.
 The agreement gives access to WAE capabilities, for example, wind tunnels and aerodynamicists, design and manufacturing of products.

-Companies invested in must have the ability to deliver 10× returns, in the view of the investment management team.
+Companies invested in must have the potential to deliver 10x returns on exit, in the view of the investment management team.
 Please note, returns are not guaranteed and there are likely to be failures.

 Foresight has many exits under its belt with companies that could have been suitable candidates for this fund.
-An example is Alaric that was sold in 2013 resulting in a 5.3× return for Foresight investors.
 Please note past performance is not a guide to the future.
 Foresight will lead the exit strategy.
 It is expected that most businesses will be sold to third party trade buyers rather than floating on a stock market.

 Despite the association with Williams, you won’t be investing in Formula One.
 This early-stage, high-growth, high-tech offer looks to invest in cutting edge companies that can benefit from help, expertise and nurturing from the Williams Advanced Engineering division of the Williams Racing team.
-Whilst it doesn’t guarantee success WAE can add a level of expertise and technical knowhow that in our view makes this high risk offer extremely attractive and potentially rewarding.
+Whilst it doesn’t guarantee success, WAE can add a level of expertise and technical know-how in this high risk offer.